allure-framework/allure-csharp/src/Allure.TestingPlatform/README.md

 overload, an application defines a hook by implementing `IAllureTestingPlatformRegistrationHook`.
-Its `SetUp` method can configure serialization, configuration sources and transformations, parameter serialization, the results destination, enablement, and the process watchdog:
+Its `SetUp` method can configure serialization, configuration sources and transformations, parameter serialization, the results destination, endpoint routing, enablement, and the process watchdog:

 ```csharp
 public sealed class MyAllureRegistrationHook